aksharbarot/aws-ec2-migration/README.md

 # aws-ec2-migration-KMS
-aws-ec2-migration when windows license needs to be updated from BYOL to non-BYOL
+When windows license needs to be updated from **BYOL to non-BYOL** in AWS environment.

 Ansible script will perform below mentioned steps to update AWS Windows EC2 license.
 (It will retain same IP)